 Async Reconciliation in Kubernetes

 Kubernetes doesn’t try to make changes happen immediately and perfectly.
 Instead, it continuously reconciles what is with what should be.
+This is the single most important idea in Kubernetes, and once you internalize it, everything else about the system makes more sense.

 while true: